Classical guitar: Fretboard

 The fretboard (also called the fingerboard) is a piece of wood embedded with metal frets that constitutes the top of the neck.
 It is flat or slightly curved.
 The curvature of the fretboard is measured by the fretboard radius, which is the radius of a hypothetical circle of which the fretboard's surface constitutes a segment.
 The smaller the fretboard radius, the more noticeably curved the fretboard is.
 Fretboards are most commonly made of ebony, but may also be made of rosewood, some other hardwood, or of phenolic composite ("micarta").

 Frets

 Frets are the metal strips (usually nickel alloy or stainless steel) embedded along the fingerboard and placed at points that divide the length of string mathematically.
 The strings' vibrating length is determined when the strings are pressed down behind the frets.
 Each fret produces a different pitch and each pitch spaced a half-step apart on the 12 tone scale.
 The ratio of the widths of two consecutive frets is the twelfth root of two ($\sqrt[12]{2}$), whose numeric value is about 1.059463.
 The twelfth fret divides the string into two exact halves and the 24th fret (if present) divides the string in half yet again.
 Every twelve frets represents one octave.
 This arrangement of frets results in equal tempered tuning.

+Strings

+Until 1948, guitars were most often strung with animal gut (ox or sheep) or silk.
+Following the Second World War, luthier Albert Augustine commissioned nylon strings from the DuPont company, nylon being in surplus having been used as parachute wire, and Andres Segovia became a convert to nylon and publicised nylon strings.
+Nylon strings are considered brighter and louder than gut, though gut are still favoured by some performers, especially of Baroque music.
+Recent alternatives include carbon composite and fluorocarbons.
+The most popular classical guitar strings worldwide are the D'Addario EJ45 Normal Tension.